SreeKumarSeven/anthill-chatbot/README.md

 ## License

 Copyright © 2023 Anthill IQ.
 All rights reserved.

+## Vercel Deployment

+This project has been optimized for deployment on Vercel's serverless platform.
+The optimization was necessary to overcome Vercel's 250MB deployment size limit.

+Key optimizations include:
+- Minimized dependencies (only using openai, python-dotenv, requests, psycopg2-binary)
+- Simplified database connections using direct psycopg2 instead of SQLAlchemy
+- Exclusion of unnecessary files and directories via .vercelignore and vercel.json
+- Core functionality maintained while removing unused features

+For detailed deployment instructions, see [VERCEL-DEPLOY-GUIDE.md](VERCEL-DEPLOY-GUIDE.md).